neurobioinfo/segpy/README.md

 ---

 ## Introduction
 Segpy is a streamlined, user-friendly pipeline designed for variant segregation analysis, allowing investigators to compute allelic carrier counts at variant sites across study subjects.
 The  pipeline can be applied to both pedigree-based family cohorts — those involving single or multi-family trios, quartets, or extended families — and population-based case-control cohorts.
-Considering the scale of modern datasets and the computational power required for their analysis, the Segpy pipeline was designed for seamless integration with the users’ high-performance computing (HPC) clusters using the [SLURM](https://slurm.schedmd.com/) Workload Manager (Segpy SLURM); however, users may also run the pipleine directly from their local linux workstation (Segpy Local).
+Considering the scale of modern datasets and the computational power required for their analysis, the Segpy pipeline was designed for seamless integration with the users’ high-performance computing (HPC) clusters using the [SLURM](https://slurm.schedmd.com/) Workload Manager (Segpy SLURM); however, users may also run the pipleine directly from their Linux workstation or any PC with Bash and Singularity installed (Segpy Local).

 As input, users must provide a single VCF file describing the genetic variants of all study subjects and a pedigree file describing the familial relationships among those individuals (if applicable) and their disease status.
 As output, Segpy computes variant carrier counts for affected and unaffected individuals, both within and outside of families, by categorizing wild-type individuals, heterozygous carriers, and homozygous carriers at specific loci.
 These counts are organized into a comprehensive data frame, with each row representing a single variant and labeled with the Sample IDs of the corresponding carriers to facilitate donwstream analysis.